baxmittens/VTUFileHandler.jl/paper.md

 # Statement of need

 To the authors knowledge, there is no library available, neither for the VTU result file-format nor any other simulation result file-format, which standardize stochastic/parametric post-processing.
 To this date, stochastic post-processing seems to be done purely proprietary.
+With this novel approach, stoachastic properties can be visualized on the whole domain using established software.

 # Introduction